AtsushiSakai/PythonRobotics/docs/modules/12_appendix/Kalmanfilter_basics_main.rst

 Variance
 ^^^^^^^^

 Variance is the spread of the data.
-The mean does’nt tell much **about** the data.
+The mean doesn’t tell much **about** the data.
 Therefore the variance tells us about the **story** about the data meaning the spread of the data.